umbraco/UmbracoDocs/umbraco-cms/extending/backoffice-search.md

 # Backoffice Search

-The search facility of the Umbraco Backoffice allows the searching 'across sections' of different types of Umbraco entities, eg Content, Media, Members.
+The search facility of the Umbraco Backoffice allows the searching 'across sections' of different types of Umbraco entities, for example Content, Media, Members.
 However 'by default' only a small subset of standard fields are searched:

 | Node Type    | Propagated Fields      |
 | ------------ | ---------------------- |